 Most of the egalitarians I know were formerly complementarian, and their switch was not abrupt or flippant – but a slow and careful process – as they began to search the Scripture, study, and pray about it.
 Some of us are surprised at where we have ended up, never dreaming that egalitarian would be the outcome.
 I did an informal survey of egalitarians on twitter, and 73% were formerly comp, and 27% were always egal.
 It was a small sample (11, haha) but it matched my personal experience.
 I’d like to get a broader sampling!
 But… what is my point?

 I frequently encounter complementarians who assume that an egalitarian must have no or little familiarity with complementarian arguments and concerns – or else how could they possibly be egalitarian?
 Uh, many of us used to be complementarian!
 We know the arguments.
 We lived complementarianism.
-In addition, anyone who goes through a paradigm change, knows it involves a great deal of personal wrestling with the issue – whatever it may be.
+In addition, anyone who goes through a paradigm change, knows it involves a great deal of personal wrestling with the issue.

 The opposite scenario is much less common, that is, a lifelong egalitarian becoming complementarian.
 My point is that the typical complementarian does not have this personal background in the other perspective.